Kassinin: As a research tool

 Novel discovery of new mammalian tachykinins similar to amphibian Kasshinin led to an interest in postulating kassinin's direct action on mammalian CNS.
 Kassinin injections administered to rats upon subjecting their cells to dehydration due to high salt content, led to the discovery that the neuropeptide inhibits thirst despite the cellular dehydration for up to several hours.
 Throughout the duration of study, sodium excreted through urine is also low in concentration, and given that the amount of water intake after 6 hours is not sufficient to restore osmotic balance, scientists hypothesize that kassinin triggers an osmotic exchange between intra and intercellular components to maintain water potential.
 Whether this is due to a CNS modification in the homeostatic regulation of cecllular osmosis is undetermined.

-While kassinin is not synthesized in the human CNS nad PNS, it has been reported via exposure to external elements and can hence be considered a component of the human exposome, which, given the greater extent of homology in human and rate genome justified to growing interest in the neuropeptide.
+While kassinin is not synthesized in the human CNS and PNS, it has been reported via exposure to external elements and can hence be considered a component of the human exposome, which, given the greater extent of homology in human and rate genome justified to growing interest in the neuropeptide.